rayani1203/Beat-The-Line/README.md

 <h3>Installation</h3>
 <h5>Prerequisites</h5>
-\n- Python 3.x
+- Python 3.x  <br />
-\n- "requests" for API interaction
+- "requests" for API interaction  <br />
-- "selenium" for web crawling
+- "selenium" for web crawling  <br />
-- "scikit-learn" for machine learning
+- "scikit-learn" for machine learning  <br />
-- "threading" for multithreading functionality
+- "threading" for multithreading functionality  <br />

 <h6>Setup Selenium WebDriver</h6>
 You need to have the appropriate WebDriver for your browser.
-For example, for Chrome:
+For example, for Chrome:  <br />
 Extract and place the chromedriver executable in your project directory or add it to your system PATH.